multiscan/middleman-navigation/README.markdown

 Creates a list of links to the pages that are direct descendant of the current one.
 All source files with an underscore as first or last character of the file name and directories beginning with underscore, are excluded from the list.

-The behaviour can be changed by defining in the page front matter some of the following options: *weight*, *nonav*, and *label*.
+The behaviour can be changed by defining in the page front matter some of the following options: *label*, *weight*, *nonav*, and *hidden*.
 Example:

       ---
       nonav: true